nlchung/nlchung/README.md

 ## About Me

 🌱 Currently, I'm working with Electrium Mobility (a UWaterloo Design Team) developing their discord server's bot and configuring the backend of their React/Typescript website!
-Alongside the Leetcode grind, I'm also completing CodeAcademy's TypeScript course and working on a personal website.
+I'm also completing CodeAcademy's TypeScript course and working on a personal website.

 🔭 I’m in search of a 4-month software engineering co-op for January or May start date in 2025 :)